ytimyno/pac-on-rails/README.md

 #### Cloud-specific Configuration

 Each cloud provider has its own configuration section within the engine.
-Below are details specific to each cloud:
-- tag_paths lists the paths to the metadata to be checked (within Terraform).
-This is quite tigthly coupled, and fragile.
-This is here, not only, but also because CSPs use different terms to refer to the same thing..
+The JSON file lists specific configurations to take, according to the CSP.
+This is here, not only, but also because CSPs use different terms to refer to the same thing.
-- *tag_paths*: Easy mode, specify one tag path per CSP.
-Hardcore, specify multiple (see example in [cloud_specific_configurations.json](./policy/metadata/infrastructure/cloud_specific_configurations.json)).
+- *tag_paths*: This lists the paths to check for metadata (within Terraform, for the specific provider).
+Easy mode, specify one tag path per CSP.
+Medium mode: Specify multiple paths.
+Hardcore, specify multiple paths and sub.paths (see example in [cloud_specific_configurations.json](./policy/metadata/infrastructure/cloud_specific_configurations.json)).
+Note specifying te«he capability to specify sub.paths is quite tigthly coupled with a few test examples.
+Hence it is fragile.
+Easy mode recommended.
 - *tag_paths_strict*: If multiple paths are specified, they all will be checked.
 If tag_paths_strict is True, all of the paths must be present in the resource and must comply with the policy.
 See the section [metadata policy format](#metadata-policy-format).
 Copy an example from [policy.json](./policy/metadata/infrastructure/policy.json) into you running directory, as explained in the [run section](#run).
 - *Supported Resource Types*: Lists of Cloud/specific resource types where tagging policies are enforced.
 See [future work](#future-work).